The pre-built Windows binaries require Windows 7 or later and a local installation of

 - potrace library

 The font embedding module of dvisvgm uses Peter Selinger’s potrace library to vectorize Metafont’s bitmap output if corresponding Type 1 fonts cannot be found.
+The library is also bundled with the dvisvgm sources.

 - ttfautohint library